ariannedee/rethinking-rest/README.md

 ## Node server
 Requires Node >= 8.9

+### Before the class

+1. In your terminal, navigate to the `node_server/project` folder

-`npm install` to install libraries
+2. `npm install` to install libraries

-`npm start` to run
+3. `npm start` to run

 `knex seed:run` to reset seed data

 ## Django server
-Requires Python 3.6 and Pipenv
+Requires Python 3.6 and Pipenv.

 `pip install pipenv` if you don't already have Pipenv

+### Before the class

+1. In your terminal, navigate to the `django_server/project` folder

-`pipenv --python 3.6` to create virtual environment
+2. `pipenv --python 3.6` to create virtual environment

-`pipenv install` to install libraries
+3. `pipenv install` to install libraries

-`pipenv shell` to activate the virtual environment
+4. `pipenv shell` to activate the virtual environment

-`python manage.py runserver` to run
+5. `python manage.py runserver` to run

-`python manage.py loaddata users books` to rest seed data
+`python manage.py loaddata users books` to reset seed data